Gare de Perpignan murders: History

 Tatiana Andújar has never been found, dead or alive.
 The three other girls were found dead in a state of undress.
 Chaïb and Gonzalez's genitals had been mutilated.
 González's head and hands were found in a trash bag six months after the disappearance.
 The personal effects of the victims have never been found.

 Fatima Idrahou

-A witness saw the type, the color and a part of the number plate of the car in which the fourth victim, Fatima Idrahou, was kidnapped.
+The fourth victim, Fatima Idrahou, took a lift and was kidnapped.
+A witness saw the type, the color and identified part of the car's number plate.
 A bar manager, Marc Delpech, who was married and a father, was arrested fourteen days after the crime.
 Delpech confessed the murder while in custody.
 He explained his crime by saying that she had rejected his advances.
 Her undressed body was found on the bank of the pool of Canet-en-Roussillon.
-On 18 June, Marc Delpech was sentenced to thirty years of imprisonment with a minimum of twenty years without the possibility of parole.
+On 18 June 2001, Marc Delpech was sentenced to thirty years of imprisonment with a minimum of twenty years without the possibility of parole.
 The sentence was affirmed in the appeal court.